Society for the Teaching of Psychology

 The Society for the Teaching of Psychology (STP) is Division 2 of the American Psychological Association.
 It is an academic society that promotes effective pedagogy while providing supports for teachers of psychology at all levels (high school to colleges and universities).
 Although it is one of the divisions of the American Psychological Association, it does not require its members to join the APA.
-The STP provides access to peer-reviewed teaching resources, such as course syllabi and e-books, free of charge to the general public through its website.
+STP provides access to peer-reviewed teaching resources, such as course syllabi and e-books, free of charge to the general public through its website.
 Some sections of the website (e.g., applications for grants and awards) require STP membership to gain access.

 History

 The STP was founded as Division 2 of APA in 1945.
 Past presidents include notable key figures in the field of psychology, such as Wilbert J. McKeachie, John Dashiell, Susan A. Nolan, Charles Brewer, Ludy T. Benjamin, Virginia Andreoli Mathie, Diane Halpern, and Jane Halonen.
 In its early years, the STP struggled to increase membership and clarify its professional identity and purpose.
 In 1947, Division 2 had only 184 registered members, lagging behind other divisions.
 In 1950, the STP created the Teaching of Psychology Newsletter.
 In 1951, the STP's 6th president Claude E. Buxton surveyed the membership to find out more about the current composition and possible future direction of the STP.
 Buxton found that the STP membership mainly consisted of educators interested in undergraduate liberal arts education, and lacked graduate-level instructors.
 Finding that most survey respondents saw a need to continue and improve the STP, Buxton worked on increasing membership, and a proposal requiring membership in another APA division before joining Division 2 was not adopted, as it seemed to subordinate the STP to other APA divisions.
 By the end of the 1950s, Division 2 had gained greater prestige, and included members of various disciplines in psychology (especially social, experimental, and clinical psychology) from both small and large institutions of higher education.
 In the early 1960s, Wilbert J. McKeachie gave the Teaching of Psychology newsletter a more polished image.
 Between 1960 and 1974, the STP saw a marked increase in membership, and the organization increased services to help teachers of psychology, and formulated more rigorous standards in the scholarship of teaching psychology.